QAComplianceInsightsHome

 Marketing teams can submit files or URLs for automated compliance review against selected regulatory frameworks.
 Rulebase captures page context, ranks issues by risk level, and links findings back to the supporting framework language.Knowledge gaps show better evidence

-Knowledge-gap dialogs now organize evidence more clearly, helping managers see which missed criteria, conversations, and supporting details led to a gap.Introducing agent coaching
+Knowledge-gap dialogs now organize evidence more clearly, helping managers see which missed criteria, conversations, and supporting details led to a gap.CoachingPerformanceAnalytics

 Your agents can now run realistic practice sessions before they handle real tickets.
 Build a scenario, ground it in documents or knowledge-base content, and let an AI customer play through the situation while the agent responds.When the session ends, Rulebase evaluates the transcript and generates a report with an overall score, summary, knowledge gaps, key issues, and scorecard-aligned criterion results.Performance views highlight who needs attention